MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-configuration-profile.md

 ✔️ **Work from anywhere**

-As end users work from anywhere, they can use the VPN profile to securely connect to their organization's network and access resources.
+As end users work from anywhere, they can use the VPN profile to securely connect to their organization's network to access resources.

 ✔️ **Use enterprise level VPN apps**

 VPN profiles in Intune use common and popular VPN apps, such as Check Point, Cisco, Microsoft Tunnel, and more.
 The VPN app is deployed to end user devices.
 After the app is deployed, then you deploy the VPN connection profile with settings that configure the VPN app.

-The profile includes settings that automatically connect to your VPN server.
+The VPN device configuration profile includes settings that connect to your VPN server.

 ✔️ **Support remote workers**